teodorlu/zepi/README.md

 2. Use arrow up to select the last command
 3. Use `ctrl+R` to search in previously entered commands

-If you want readline editing and self-reloading, use the `./repl` shell wrapper:
+If you want readline editing with rlwrap and self-reloading, use the `./repl` shell wrapper:

     ./repl